 Motorcycle crashes usually result from some type of driver error or negligence.
 However, at other times, these crashes result from defective motorcycle parts and deficient repair work.
 One of the most common causes of motorcycle crashes is violating traffic laws.

 All drivers are responsible for watching their speeds, yielding the right-of-way to motorcyclists when appropriate, and refraining from aggressive driving maneuvers.
-When drivers violate these and other rules of the road, they may inadvertently cut a motorcycle off in traffic, causing a severe collision and debilitating injuries.
+When drivers violate these and other rules of the road, they may inadvertently cut motorcycle riders off in traffic, causing a severe collision and debilitating injuries.

 Motorcycle accidents also occur when drivers are in a hurry.
 In those circumstances, drivers may tailgate cyclists, weave zealously in and out of heavy traffic, or fail to use their turn signals, causing a collision with a motorcycle.